 Have you seen people do this?

-Yeah, with a power washer this act is effortless.
+With a power washer this act is effortless.
 And at the same time you’re actually cleaning deep into your driveway surface – removing dirt and grime, and making your driveway look brand new again.
 Imagine the look on your neighbours face.
-They’ll be asking for the number of the contractor that put your new driveway in
+They’ll be asking for the number of the contractor that put in your new driveway.

 A pressure cleaner is probably most useful for bigger jobs that are too labour intensive.
 Think: house siding, barns, stables and oil stained garages.